ineskris/pyross/README.md

 ## Examples

 PyRoss has a formulation-agnostic and  intuitive interface.
 Once a model is instantiated, stochastic, deterministic and hybrid simulations can performed through the same interface.
 The example below shows how to set up a deterministic SIR simulation.
-See the [examples folder](https://github.com/rajeshrinet/pyross/tree/master/examples) for more Jupyter notebook examples.
+[PyRoss Documentation](https://github.com/rajeshrinet/pyross/tree/master/docs) contains links for more examples.

 ```Python
 # Ex1: M=1, SIR